 Political economy analysis in action online training course

-Our popular online Political Economy Analysis in Action training course kicked off on 20th February.
-We hope to run this course again in September, so if you would like to be put on our waiting list, please fill in the form here and we will be in contact with you once we have finalised the dates.
+We are currently running a Political Economy Analysis in Action online training course which started 4th September 2023.
+We plan to run this again in February 2024 - if you would like further information on this course and be notified of upcoming dates, please complete this form here and we will be in contact with you with further details.

 - Learn what political economy analysis is and why it matters